Clarity. Connection. Change.

 Hi, I’m Trisha.

-A lot of the people I work with are trying to hold everything together on the outside, while inside they feel overwhelmed, disconnected, or unlike themselves.
+Many of the people I work with are trying to hold everything together on the outside while internally feeling overwhelmed, disconnected, exhausted, or unlike themselves.

-I work with adults and couples who are navigating relationship stress, burnout, life transitions, and the sense that things just aren’t working the way they used to.
+I work with adults and couples navigating relationship stress, burnout, life transitions, emotional overwhelm, and patterns that no longer feel sustainable.

 “I’m constantly overwhelmed.”